chipweinberger/flutter_blue_plus/README.md

 // wait bluetooth to be on
-// note: for iOS the initial state is typically BluetoothAdapterState.unknown await FlutterBluePlus.adapterState.where((s) => s == BluetoothAdapterState.on).first;
+// note: for iOS the initial state is typically BluetoothAdapterState.unknown
+// note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized await FlutterBluePlus.adapterState.where((s) => s == BluetoothAdapterState.on).first;
 ```